-I turn back to my friends and look down at the new text on my ring-an alert about boarding beginning in fifteen minutes.
+I turn back to my friends and look down at the new text

+on my ring-an alert about boarding beginning in fifteen minutes.

-I remember when I first opened Cai's gift, I wasn't exactly sure what it was, so I simply stared at the box instead.
+When I first opened Cai's gift, I wasn't exactly sure what it was, so I simply stared at the box instead.